Bride of Chucky

 Bride of Chucky is a 1998 American black comedy slasher film written by Don Mancini and directed by Ronny Yu.
-The fourth mainline installment in the Child's Play franchise, it stars Jennifer Tilly, Brad Dourif, John Ritter, Katherine Heigl, and Nick Stabile.
+The fourth installment in the Child's Play franchise, it stars Jennifer Tilly, Brad Dourif, John Ritter, Katherine Heigl, and Nick Stabile.
 Unlike the first three films, Bride of Chucky takes a markedly humorous turn towards self-referential parody.
 It also departs from the Andy Barclay storyline of the first three films, focusing mainly on series villain Chucky, a doll possessed by a serial killer, and his former lover and accomplice Tiffany, whose soul is also transferred into a doll.

 Bride of Chucky was released on October 16, 1998, by Universal Pictures.
-The film grossed over $50 million worldwide on a budget of $25 million and received mixed reviews from critics.
+The film received mixed reviews from critics and grossed over $50 million worldwide on a budget of $25 million, becoming the highest-grossing film of the series.
 A sequel, Seed of Chucky, was released in 2004.

 Plot

-In Lockport, New York, Tiffany Valentine, Chucky's ex-girlfriend and accomplice, bribes police officer Bob Bailey into selling her Chucky's remains.
+One month after Andy Barclay was taken into custody and Chucky's third demise, (Note: As depicted at the ending of Child's Play 3 (1991)) in Lockport, New York, Tiffany Valentine, Chucky's ex-girlfriend and accomplice, bribes police officer Bob Bailey into selling her Chucky's remains.
 After murdering Bailey, she repairs the doll in her trailer and performs a voodoo ritual to revive him.
 Chucky later springs to life and kills Tiffany's goth admirer, Damien Baylock, much to her delight.
 Soon after, the couple get into an argument when Tiffany learns Chucky never wanted to marry her.
 Tiffany angrily locks Chucky in a playpen and taunts him by giving him a bride doll.
 Chucky later escapes and fatally electrocutes Tiffany before using a voodoo spell to transfer her soul into the bride doll in an act of vengeance.

 Chucky explains that if they want to escape their doll bodies, they must retrieve a magical amulet called the Heart of Damballa that was buried with his human body.
 They decide the best bodies to inhabit are Tiffany's handsome neighbor Jesse Miller and his girlfriend Jade Kincaid.
 Tiffany calls and asks Jesse to drive the two dolls to Hackensack, New Jersey where Chucky's body is buried in exchange for a thousand dollars.
 Eager to marry Jade and needing money, Jesse accepts.
 Jade's strict uncle, police chief Warren Kincaid, tries to have Jesse arrested by planting a bag of marijuana in his van.
 Chucky and Tiffany seemingly kill him and hide his body in the van before he and Jade begin their trip, oblivious to the murder.
 The two are quickly pulled over by Officer Norton, one of Kincaid's cohorts, who finds the marijuana.
 When Norton returns to his patrol car to report it, Chucky ignites the car's gas tank, blowing it up and killing Norton.